cosmology-tech/code-challenge-v2/README.md

 ## Target

-Make a UI Component as follows
+Make an UI Component as follows

 ![deposit](./deposit.png)